jamatali/C-C-Journey/README.md

 C++ is fun and easy to learn!

 As C++ is close to C, C# and Java, it makes it easy for programmers to switch to C++ or vice versa.

+# Difference between C and C++

+C++ was developed as an extension of C, and both languages have almost the same syntax.

+The main difference between C and C++ is that C++ support classes and objects, while C does not.